LadyLuna37/Capstone/README.md

 # Capstone

  # Summary:
-    This capstone project is to depict a small local coffee shop website
+    This Senior capstone project is to depict a small local coffee shop website.
+This is a continued work in progress.

  # Platforms Used:
    # Front-End: